Esajm/Capstone-Challenge-Recommendations-with-IBM/README.md

 ### Features
 - The recommender system can make recommendations in a number of ways:

-#### Collaborative Filtering
+- Collaborative Filtering
   - Takes into account the similarity of users and recommends the most popular articles read by similar users
-#### Rank-Based Recommendations
+- Rank-Based Recommendations
   - Recommends the highest ranked articles starting with the most highly ranked
-#### SVD - Matrix Factorization Recommendations
+- SVD - Matrix Factorization Recommendations
-- Utilises matrix operations to predict the ranking (or in this case the boolean interaction variable)
+  - Utilises matrix operations to predict the ranking